mahirgamal/LEI-Validator/restful-service/readme.md

     java -jar target/restful-service-0.0.1-SNAPSHOT.war

-he service will start and listen for requests.
+The service will start and listen for requests.

 ### API Usage